codepath/android_guides/Video-and-Audio-Playback-and-Recording.md

 mVideoView.start();
 ```

-See [this edumobile tutorial](http://www.edumobile.org/android/android-beginner-tutorials/how-to-play-a-video-file/) for a more detailed look at using [VideoView](http://developer.android.com/reference/android/widget/VideoView.html).
+See [this tutorial](https://mobiarch.wordpress.com/2014/02/18/showing-fullscreen-video-in-android/) for playing a video full-screen with a `VideoView`.
+See [this other edumobile tutorial](http://www.edumobile.org/android/android-beginner-tutorials/how-to-play-a-video-file/) for a more detailed look at using [VideoView](http://developer.android.com/reference/android/widget/VideoView.html).

 ### Playing Streaming Video